-Bologna v AC Milan
+Ibrahimovic scores at both ends in win

 Post update

 Attempt blocked.
-Davide Calabria (AC Milan) right footed shot from outside the box is blocked.
+Tiemoué Bakayoko (AC Milan) right footed shot from outside the box is blocked.
+Assisted by Zlatan Ibrahimovic.

 Post update